wdi-atx-10/javascript-challenge-homework/README.md

 https://en.wikipedia.org/wiki/Fibonacci_number

-With the starter code fill in the code to complete the Fibonacci sequence up to 100.
+With the starter code fill in the function to complete the Fibonacci sequence up to 100.

 ## Licensing